Another installment of Fan Theory Fridays

 Reed and Turkington reveal—to the chagrin of Heidecker—that Turkington has a small role in the upcoming film Ant-Man.
 This immediately establishes that, unlike his role in the 2015 film Entertainment or 2006’s Tenacious D in the Pick of Destiny, Turkington would be appearing in Ant-Man as Gregg Turkington as Dale.

 Turkington’s actual role in the film is very brief, playing Scott Lang’s manager at Baskin-Robbins.
 He appears around the 5 minute mark and is gone by minute 7.
-His only purpose in the film is to provide some comic relief and fire Rudd’s character, thus furthering his return to a life of crime.
+His only purpose in the film is to provide some comic relief and fire Rudd’s character, thus furthering Rudd’s return to a life of crime.

 The antics even spilled into Gregg Turkington, in character as Gregg Turkington, on the red carpet at the Ant-Man premier, in the below video: